 “You ought to have thought about that before you behaved in an immoral manner.”

-I must speak to the baby’s father.
+I must find a way to speak to the baby’s father.
 He promised to help me.
 Surely, she can’t throw me out on the street.
 I need to protect our baby.
 Gathering her courage, Fanny clenched her fists, lifted her head, and looked her employer straight in the eye.
 She kept her voice steady despite the tremor in her chest.
 “Please can I say goodbye to the children before I leave?”

 “Certainly not, I don’t want a brazen girl like you, anywhere near my children.”